This article will cover what is pump–priming, what are self prime pump and how to do pump priming.

 In both, the case, priming centrifugal pump steps are a bit different.
 We will discuss both the case.
 Now as you had learned why priming is necessary, let us jump to the steps to prime a centrifugal pump.

 Case 1 – Suction above the pump

-As you can see in the above figure, suction is above pump.
-Steps for priming the pump are describe below
+As you can see in the above figure, suction is above the pump.
+Steps for priming the pump are described below

 - Firstly open the vent line is present in the pump or discharge valve on the pump.

 - Now slowly open the suction valve of the pump.
 This will allows liquid from the tank to enter the pump.
 Keep it open until liquid comes out of vent line.

 - As the liquid comes out of the vent line, it indicates that the air present in the pump is replaced with the liquid.
 Close the vent valve.

 - Now the priming procedure is completed, you can start the pump.